 - Cannot wear for long periods of time

-These light support knee braces for arthritis are great for runners and other folks who like to stay active.
+These light support knee braces for arthritis are great for runner’s knee and other folks who like to stay active.
 Designed to provide moderate patellar support, they also reduce pain from knee arthritis by keeping the knee joint in alignment.
 It slips on over your leg and can be adjusted to fit securely.
 It provides pain-relieving compression while still allowing full range of motion.

 - Superior patella support